-I was so excited when I found the “Book Creator” app and also a scanner app (I use “Scanner Pro”).
-This meant I could easily scan in my pages from my handmade books and turn them into ebooks.
-Also with option of creating a hard copy book from this app.
-Around this time, I also found all these lovely art apps.
-Wonderful!
+I was so excited when I found the “Book Creator” app and also “Scanner Pro”.
+This meant I could easily scan in my pages from my handmade books and turn them into ebooks; with the option of also creating a hard copy book from this app.

 There’s more about these areas, on my page, “About Some Art apps, Other apps and My Books”.
 I made the slideshow below; with some pages from my handmade book “Mother as Writer”.
 I wanted to give you an idea of how easy it is to get your words and pictures onto pages in a book, in “Book Creator”.